duffney/duffney.io/content/posts/using-ansible-in-containers.md

   pip3 install ansible
 ```

-Notice that all these commands are under a single `RUN` command.
-The reason is, each `RUN` command creates a layer for the container.
-It's much more efficient and best practice to use as few `RUN` commands as possible.
+> NOTICE: The docker file uses a single RUN command.
+That's because each command create a new layer, and it's more efficient to have a few layers as possible.

 *Dockerfile*